KyleTheScientist/TwitchIRC/README.md

 An IRC class library for C#

 This is a library I made to help me work Twitch integration into Unity games, but it works for any C# application.
+Lets you retrieve messages, send messages, and handles the ping/ponging for you.

 ### Prerequisites